-How often are you billed?
+How often are residents billed?

-You're billed monthly.
+Raleigh residents are billed monthly.
 This fee is on the same bill for water and sewer services.
 If you do not receive water and sewer services from the City of Raleigh, you will get a separate stormwater services bill.

 What is impervious surface area?